Attorneys argue over school shooter’s fate: death or prison

 Cruz, 24, pleaded guilty a year ago to murdering 14 students and three staff members and wounding 17 others.

 The jury will only decide his sentence, and a unanimous vote is required for death.
-Jurors can vote for death if they believe the prosecution’s mitigating factors such as the multiple deaths and the planning outweigh the defense’s mitigating factors such as his birth mother’s drinking.
+Jurors can vote for death if they believe the prosecution’s aggravating factors such as the multiple deaths and the planning outweigh the defense’s mitigating circumstances such as his birth mother’s drinking.
 They can also vote for life out of mercy for Cruz.
 Deliberations are expected to begin Wednesday.

 Cruz, dressed in an off-white sweater, sat impassively during the presentations, occasionally exchanging notes with his attorneys.
 A large number of the victims’ parents, wives and family members packed their section of the courtroom, many of them weeping during Satz’s presentation.
 The mother of a murdered 14-year-old girl fled the courtroom before bursting into loud sobs in the hallway.
 Just minutes earlier, the families had greeted each other with smiles, handshakes and hugs.